 So now that you can calculate your stock coverage in days (or months), you may want to compare this to your lead times (the time it takes to be receipted into your inventory).
 For example, if your stock coverage is 28 days and it takes 84 days (12 weeks) for stock to be delivered, there is a good chance you’re going to be Out-of-Stock for 56 days (8 weeks) if unit sales continue on trend for that SKU.
 And Out-of-stock (OOS) means lost sales, dissatisfied customers and maybe no commissions for a Sales Manager.

 No doubt, you will be performing these calculations and taking into consideration the stats as you apply the ‘part art’ to the process.
 Which takes into consideration all the other subjective things going on in the business i.e. new product launches, other products superseding obsolete stock etc. However, how up to date is your Stock Coverage report?
 How flexible can you roll up to a product group level or isolate to a specific warehouse location?

 We see this time and again with companies who say we already do that.
 But what separates the amateurs with the professionals is how easily and quickly they can access this stock coverage information and then continue to interrogate the data with a point and click simplicity while they follow-your-train-of-thought.
 It’s the professionals who are accessing up to date information without the need to cut and paste or further manipulate data in spreadsheets (often each new month).
 They don’t have any concern about cell formulas from month-to-month because they are getting regular feeds of information daily that update the database automatically.

-They just logon in the morning and if they’re lucky open up their dashboard giving them a high level view of what’s happening with lovely graphs and colors indicating and potential red flags.
+They just log-on in the morning and if they’re lucky open up their dashboard giving them a high level view of what’s happening with easy to read graphs and colors indicating and potential red flags.
 Should they be alerted to something nearing danger territory, they will just drill down into the data and investigate further.
 Furthermore, they can save and share this information creating a better collaboration in the business and avoid and hazards more easily.